From Action Labels to Sets: Rethinking Action Supervision for Imitation Learning from Corrective Feedback: Method Overview

-We propose Contrastive policy Learning from Interactive Corrections (CLIC) to address the limitations of the BC loss (Eq.~\eqref{eq:BC_Loss}) used in methods like IBC.
-Our approach seeks to find an optimal policy by minimizing a surrogate loss $ \ell_{\pi}$ (Eq.~\eqref{eq:IIL_formulation}), as formulated in Section \ref{sec:sub:objective}.
+We propose Contrastive policy Learning from Interactive Corrections (CLIC) to address the limitations of pointwise behavior cloning objectives described in Section \ref{sec:pre:bc}.
+To this end, we build on the IIL formulation in Section~\ref{sec:Preliminaries:IIL} and design a surrogate loss $\ell_{\pi}$ that enables effective policy learning from corrective feedback.

-The key idea of CLIC is to introduce a new, more robust surrogate loss.
-For every observed action pair defined in Section \ref{sec:sub:sub:teacher_feedback}, CLIC first constructs a desired action space.
-This space, rather than a single action label $\bm a^h$, represents a region of desired actions that are consistent with this action label.
-We then design a surrogate loss that incentivizes the learner’s policy toward this space.
+The key idea of CLIC is to replace pointwise action targets with set-valued supervision.
+For each corrective feedback, CLIC first constructs a desired action set.
+This set, rather than a single action label $\bm a^h$, represents a region of desired actions that are consistent with this corrective feedback.
+We then use this set to define a surrogate loss that incentivizes the learner’s policy toward this space.
 As illustrated in Fig.~\ref{fig:CLIC_overview}, this process is iterative.
-The aggregation of multiple corrections for a given state leads to a progressively refined overall desired action space, and the policy adapts accordingly.
-Section \ref{sec:Desired_action_space} describes the construction and aggregation of the desired action spaces, while Section \ref{sec:Policy_shaping} introduces the surrogate loss used to shape the policy with this desired space.
+The aggregation of multiple corrections for a given state leads to a progressively refined overall desired action set, and the policy adapts accordingly.
+Section \ref{sec:Desired_action_space} describes the construction and aggregation of the desired action sets, while Section \ref{sec:Policy_shaping} introduces the surrogate loss used to shape the policy under this set-valued supervision.